FvorY/Portfolio/README.md

 # MimiShop
 MimiShop is a web application for buying and selling children's toys, featuring ordering, payment, shipping, product content management, and inventory management for store managers.

-Developed by me as a Backend Developer using the Laravel framework.
+Developed by me as a backend developer using the Laravel framework.

 Repository Link: https://github.com/FvorY/Mimishop <br>
 All Preview: https://drive.google.com/drive/folders/1dW2hM5iyUnlO2YzEVJ1HOkwr9z_2fLdV <br>